vedi/cocos2dx-store/README.md

     MainScene - the welcome scene from where you open the store.
     StoreAScene - the store's first window that contains a list of VirtualGoods.
     StoreBScene - the store's second window that contains a list of VirtualCurrencyPacks.

+Getting Started
+---

+In order to run the iOS and Android projects you'll need to recursively clone cocos2dx-store:

+    ```
+    git clone --recursive git@github.com:soomla/cocos2dx-store.git
+    ```

+> The Android project is an IntelliJ project.
+Just open the folder cocos2dx-store/cocos2dx-store/proj.android from IntelliJ to use it.